DanialSoleimany/EEG-Channel-Selection-BGWO/README.md

 **Project Title:**
-"Optimizing EEG Channel Selection for Enhanced Person Identification using Binary Grey Wolf Algorithm"
+"Enhancing Person Identification Accuracy through Optimal EEG Channel Selection using Binary Grey Wolf Algorithm"

 **Project Description:**
-This project introduces an innovative approach to improving person identification accuracy by leveraging the Binary Grey Wolf Optimization (BGWO) algorithm for EEG channel selection.
-By intelligently choosing optimal channels in an Electroencephalogram (EEG) dataset, the project aims to enhance the precision of person identification.
-The process involves loading an artificial EEG dataset from a CSV file and formulating a comprehensive objective function that amalgamates crucial performance metrics, including accuracy, F1-score, recall, and specificity.
-The BGWO algorithm is then employed to minimize the negative combination of these metrics, ensuring the selection of the most informative EEG channels.
-To further enhance accuracy, a Support Vector Machine (SVM) classifier with a radial basis function (RBF) kernel is utilized for person identification.
-The project's primary goal is to efficiently identify relevant EEG channels, ultimately achieving superior classification performance.
+This project introduces a novel method to improve person identification accuracy by utilizing the Binary Grey Wolf Optimization (BGWO) algorithm for EEG channel selection.
+By strategically selecting optimal channels from an Electroencephalogram (EEG) dataset, the project aims to improve the precision of person identification.
+The process involves loading an artificial EEG dataset from a CSV file and creating a comprehensive objective function that combines essential performance metrics such as accuracy, F1-score, recall, and specificity.
+The BGWO algorithm is then applied to minimize the negative combination of these metrics, ensuring the selection of the most informative EEG channels.
+To further enhance accuracy, a Support Vector Machine (SVM) classifier with a radial basis function (RBF) kernel is employed for person identification.
+The primary goal of the project is to efficiently identify relevant EEG channels, ultimately achieving superior classification performance.

 **Table of Contents:**